MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/extend.md

 | Share Guest Registration - Email | Share Guest Registration | Shares the guest registration details with the host and the guest. | Base |
 |||||

-## Sample Data
+### Sample Data

 Initially in the solution, the flows below were provided to generate sample data.
 Every 12 hours new data would get created.
-In new versions these flows will no longer be provided, yet in the future they will be placed on Github for use on demo environments.
+Starting from version 1.3 these flows will no longer be provided, yet in the future they will be placed on Github for use on demo environments.

 | Flow  | Description |
 |--------------|----------|